Elite-HRV/spren-vision-ios/docs/SprenVision/SprenVision-iOS-SDK.md

 `static setOnProgressUpdate(onProgressUpdate: @escaping (_ progress: Double) -> Void)`

 Set a closure to be executed when progress updates.
-Progress ranges from 0 to 100 in integer increments.
+Progress ranges from 0 to 99 in integer increments.
+State change to finished occurs in lieu of progress update at 100.

 `static func setOnStateChange(onStateChange: @escaping (_ state: SprenState, _ error: Error?) -> Void)`